jybaek/llm-with-slack/README.md

 It currently supports implementations using OpenAI's ChatGPT and Google's Gemini model.
 The basic structure is straightforward.
 When a message arrives through Slack, we generate a response using the LLM's API.
+It has multimodal capabilities, enabling us to process and analyze images.

 All settings are set via environment variables.
 See [here](./app/config/constants.py).